-Directions for Questions 26 to 29: Each question is followed by two statements, A and B. Answer each question using the following instructions:
+Directions for Questions 30 to 33: Each question is followed by two statements, A and B. Answer each question using the following instructions:

-- Mark (1) if the question can be answered by using the statement A alone but not by using the statement B alone. - Mark (2) if the question can be answered by using the statement B alone but not by using the statement A alone. - Mark (3) if the question can be answered by using either of the statements alone. - Mark (4) if the question can be answered by using both the statements together but not by either of the statements alone.
+- Mark (1) if the question can be answered by using the statement A alone but not by using the statement B alone. - Mark (2) if the question can be answered by using the statement B alone but not by using the statement A alone. - Mark (3) if the question can be answered by using either of the statements alone. - Mark (4) if the question can be answered by using both the statements together but not by either of the statements alone. - Mark (5) if the question cannot be answered on the basis of the two statements.

-- Mark (5) if the question cannot be answered on the basis of the two statements. - 26.
-In a football match, at half-time, Mahindra and Mahindra Club was trailing by three goals.
-Did it win the match? - A. In the second half Mahindra and Mahindra Club scored four goals. - B. The opponent scored four goals in the match. - 27.
-In a particular school, sixty students were athletes.
+30. In a particular school, sixty students were athletes.
 Ten among them were also among the top academic performers.
-How many top academic performers were in the school? - A. Sixty per cent of the top academic performers were not athletes. - B. All the top academic performers were not necessarily athletes. - 28.
-Five students Atul, Bala, Chetan, Dev and Ernesto were the only ones who participated in a quiz contest.
+How many top academic performers were in the school?

+A. Sixty per cent of the top academic performers were not athletes.

+B. All the top academic performers were not necessarily athletes.

+31. Five students Atul, Bala, Chetan, Dev and Ernesto were the only ones who participated in a quiz contest.
 They were ranked based on their scores in the contest.
 Dev got a higher rank as compared to Ernesto, while Bala got a higher rank as compared to Chetan.
 Chetan's rank was lower than the median.
-Who among the five got the highest rank? - A. Atul was the last rank holder. - B. Bala was not among the top two rank holders. - 29.
-Thirty per cent of the employees of a call centre are males.
+Who among the five got the highest rank?

+- A. Atul was the last rank holder. - B. Bala was not among the top two rank holders.

+32. Thirty per cent of the employees of a call centre are males.
 Ten per cent of the female employees have an engineering background.
-What is the percentage of male employees with engineering background? - A. Twenty five per cent of the employees have engineering background.
+What is the percentage of male employees with engineering background?

+A. Twenty five per cent of the employees have engineering background.